D4wnstar/aetherwisp/Statistics/Modeling/Estimator.md

 ### Properties
 A ([[scalar]]) estimator over a sample of size $N$ is said to be **(weakly) consistent** if, for any arbitrarily small $\epsilon>0$, we have
 $$\lim_{ N \to \infty } P(\lvert \hat{\theta}-\theta \rvert >\epsilon)=0$$
 where $P$ is a [[probability]].
 Basically, as the sample size goes to infinity, the difference between a consistent estimator and the true value becomes arbitrarily small, so that increasing the sample size always leads to better estimates.
-A sufficient condition to guarantee consistency is that the [[mean squared error]] of the estimator goes to zero as $N\to \infty$.
+A sufficient condition to guarantee consistency is that the [[Mean squared error]] of the estimator goes to zero as $N\to \infty$.

 An unbiased estimator is **efficient** if it has small variance.
 Efficiency is a property that's typically relative to another estimator; an estimator may be more or less efficient than another, but it's hard to say if it efficient or not by itself.